h4cc/awesome-elixir/README.md

 * [connection](https://github.com/fishcakez/connection) - Connection behaviour for connection processes.
 The API is superset of the GenServer API.
 * [stockastic](https://github.com/shanewilton/stockastic) - Simple Elixir wrapper for the Stockfighter API.

+## Benchmarking
+*Running code to see how long it takes, which is faster and/or if improvements have been made.*

+* [benchfella](https://github.com/alco/benchfella) - Benchmarking tool for Elixir.
+* [bmark](https://github.com/joekain/bmark) - A benchmarking tool for Elixir.

 ## Bittorrent
 *Sharing is caring with Elixir*